Best Lego space sets 2024: NASA sets, spaceships and more

 🔎 Artemis Space Launch System: Fun and nostalgic by the bucketload, we love the Lego Icons Galaxy Explorer.
 It's a fantastic build, but even better to look at when it's finished. ★★★★★

-The Lego Icons NASA Artemis Space Launch System is undoubtedly one of the best-looking space sets that Lego has ever released.
-It's also the biggest and most expensive space set that you can currently buy, but if you have the budget for it, you shouldn't let the price tag put you off: you're getting a seriously impressive kit for the price.
+The Lego Icons NASA Artemis Space Launch System is seriously impressive in just about every way.
+It's the biggest and most expensive space set that you can currently buy, but if you have the budget for it, you shouldn't let the price tag put you off: you're getting a seriously impressive kit for the price.

 It's a great, in-depth build, but it can get a little repetitive at times.
 It's worth the slog, though, and your perseverance pays off when the finished model comes together.
 Few Lego sets look as impressive as this, and if anything, it only makes us more excited for what Lego and NASA bring out next.